j-hampson/kalman-filter-demo/README.md

 ## Run web app

+Click the Streamlit link above to run the app.
+Alternatively, you can run the app locally in your browser.

 ```bash
 pip install -r requirements.txt
 streamlit run app.py
 ```

-The app opens in your browser at `http://localhost:8501`.

 ## Formulas used